ghebu/MariusLaboratory/Jenkins/README.md

 <details>
   <summary>Issues - Click me</summary>

-- [X] Script auto approvals for seed job.
-Resolution Global security toggle in groovy script to approve DSL jobs
+- [X] Script auto approvals for seed job. **Resolution:** Global security toggle in groovy script to approve DSL jobs
 - [X] As an alternative solution to CasC, create groovy script to create the seed job
-- [X] Shell script to install plugins gets throttled and fails sometimes on image build.
-Resolution: Using latest script provided by Jenkins (/bin/jenkins-plugins-cli)
+- [X] Shell script to install plugins gets throttled and fails sometimes on image build. **Resolution:** Using latest script provided by Jenkins (/bin/jenkins-plugins-cli)

 </details>